James-VT/MS1_Handleigh_Hall/README.md

 ## Booking page
 * Background image on the booking page is an open-source image.
 [Photo by Eric Muhr on Unsplash.](https://unsplash.com/photos/6HdfrD20rTk)

+* The booking form on the Booking page was adapted from Bootstrap 4's contact page template, found [here.](https://getbootstrap.com/docs/4.0/components/forms/#form-controls)